SichangHe/prev_DKU_signature_work/proposal/methodology.md

 and communicate the front end with the back end simply using function calls on the server.

+## Front End

+The plan is to mainly use Phoenix and Phoenix LiveView to deliver and update the front end, and Svelte when front-end computation is needed.

+The styling should not be the major part of the project because different users of this server will probably want to tweak the theme themselves.
+For the ease and speed of development, we will use Tailwindcss to style the front end, and probably use some Tailwindcss-specific utility components such as TailwindUI.

 ## Database End

 We will use [PostgreSQL][PostgreSQL] for the database and [Ecto][Ecto] for